The 7 steps to reducing debtor days

 Step 7: Consider getting assistance with Credit Control or improve it in house

 The best way to stay on top of things though whilst retaining control is to have a proper process with the correct letters sent at the correct time to the correct place.
 If you don’t have one currently, you can use our basic Credit Management Process.
+Or you can get assistance from a specialist firm such as ourselves.
+We do this every day and can usually do it much more quickly and efficiently than if you do it yourself.
+We also offer training if you want to improve your in-house processes.

-It is also essential to Credit check all Customers before trading with them.
+Remember that it is also essential to Credit check all Customers before trading with them.

 How can we help?